The 16th Annual SAARMSTE Research School

 Mathematics, Science and Technology Education

-We invite PhD students in Mathematics, Science and Technology Education, their promoters and early career post-doctoral researchers to attend the 15th Annual SAARMSTE Research School
+We invite PhD students in Mathematics, Science and Technology Education, their promoters and early career post-doctoral researchers to attend the 16th Annual SAARMSTE Research School.
+Find our Invitation here with closing date for applicants at 25 March 2018

 For some background information on the Research School, scroll down to read some interesting history and its aims.
 Following on from these is further information pertaining to the annual event, e.g. participants and themes around which the event revolves, and finally a note on collaboration

-Please note, the APPLICATION TO PARTICIPATE process is closed.
+Please note, the APPLICATION TO PARTICIPATE should be downloaded here for completion.

 Registration opens only when those who are interested, and who satisfy the criteria required for participation in this year’s Research School, have been approved and notified accordingly.

-The 14th Annual Research School hosted by Rhodes University took place at Mpekwni Beach Resort, Eastern Cape
+The 15th Annual Research School hosted by North West University took place at Bakgatla Resort, near Pilanesberg National Park, North West

 The first RS took place at the Eskom conference centre in July 2003.
 This RS was a tremendous success and as a result a decision was taken to host the RS annually.
 Across the period since this start, over 400 students have been supported at annual research schools, with highly positive feedback, and increasing progress into Higher Education lecturing, supervision and further research capacity development in STEM education/teacher education